FarzanHajian/timeteller/README.md

 # TimeTeller

-A simple rest API for telling the time.
+A simple rest API for testing purposes.
+It also is capable of telling the time :).

-Used technologies:
-- .Net Core WebAPI
-- NLog
-- LiteDB